alexchax/SACDTP/README.md

 how you handle failures
-- handle errors when trying to connect to another server that isnt responding.
+- handle errors when trying to connect to another server that isn't responding.
 - handled error of keys not being found
 - had a coding failure involving weakly referenced objects (it was a dictionary) so we swapped over to text files